nimblehq/our-team/join-us/our-recruitment-process.md

 team can submit our code review feedback.

 Upon reception of the submission, our team usually take anywhere between 1-3 days to do a complete code review.
-As mentioned previously, we open issues to provide our feedback that can usually boil down to the following:
+As mentioned previously, we open issues to provide our feedback that usually fits into the following types:

 * Questions on the implementation details.
 Often raised when we need clarifications on a technical decision taken by the applicant e.g. design pattern, non-standard third-party library (or not known to us).
 The purpose is for applicants to